1,000+ Opportunities

 Families First Question and Answer Amendment: here Attachment A- Grant Application Information Sheet Attachment B- Grant Budget Request Attachment B- Grant Budget Request (if RFP requires matching funds/in-kind) Attachment C- Policy Regarding Sexual Harassment Attachment D- Boycott of Israel Certification Attachment E- Debarment Memorandum Attachment F- Specific Terms and Conditions Attachment G- Contractual Provisions (DA-146a) Attachment H- Special Provisions Kansas Department of Revenue Tax Clearance Certificate Attachment J-Telecommunications Certification of Company form DCF Pre-Award Risk Assessment Business Associate Agreement (only applicable if PHI will be involved) Audit Sub-Recipient Monitoring Policy Return to Office of Grants and Contracts Home Report Child or Adult Abuse or Neglect Child Support Service Center Family Mobile Crisis Helpline Utilities & Energy Assistance Family Mobile Crisis Helpline Family First Prevention Services Act Older Adults & People with Disabilities Adult Protective Services Disability Determination Services Vocational Rehabilitation Centers for Independent Living Economic and Employment Services Family Mobile Crisis Helpline Prevention and Protection Services Office of the General Counsel Organizational Health and Development

-Based on current listing details, eligibility includes: Nonprofits serving youth in Kansas Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofits serving youth in Kansas.
+Confirm the full requirements in the official notice before applying.

 Kansas Department for Children and Families Housing Support Program is a grant from the Kansas Department for Children and Families with Kansas Housing Resources Corporation that funds housing stability services for low-income Kansas families and individuals at risk of homelessness.
 Kansas Housing received a $10 million grant to support this program, which provides rental assistance, security deposits, utility payments, and case management to help vulnerable households maintain stable housing.
 Eligible recipients are low-income Kansas residents facing housing instability, served through partner organizations and service providers contracted by DCF and KHRC.